akashnegi07/Drupal9_Form/README.md

 # Drupal9_Form
-using Drupal 9 i made custom modules with the help of hooks and stored into database....
+using Drupal 9 i made custom modules with the help of schema hook and stored into database....

 DRUSH command :-